riak/riak.github.io/docs/developing/usage/security/php.md

 ---
 title: "PHP"
 id: usage_security_php
+slug: php
+sidebar_position: 4
 ---

 This tutorial shows you how to set up a Riak PHP client to authenticate itself when connecting to Riak.

-If you are using [trust-](/riak/kv/2.2.3/using/security/managing-sources/#trust-based-authentication) or [PAM](/riak/kv/2.2.3/using/security/managing-sources/#pam-based-authentication)-based authentication, you can use the security setup described [below](#php-client-basics).
-[Certificate](/riak/kv/2.2.3/using/security/managing-sources/#certificate-based-authentication)-based authentication is not yet supported in the PHP client due to limitations of the HTTP interface of Riak.
+If you are using [trust-](/docs/using/security/managing-sources/#trust-based-authentication) or [PAM](/docs/using/security/managing-sources/#pam-based-authentication)-based authentication, you can use the security setup described [below](#php-client-basics).
+[Certificate](/docs/using/security/managing-sources/#certificate-based-authentication)-based authentication is not yet supported in the PHP client due to limitations of the HTTP interface of Riak.

 ## PHP Client Basics